c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 importing the module `std::io`.

 :::note
-The `n` variants of the print functions will add a newline after printing, which is what we'll often use in the examples, but `print` and `printf` work the same way.
+The `n` variants of the print functions will add a newline after printing, which is what we'll often use in the examples, but `print` and `printf` work the same way besides not printing a newline.

 :::